kevinzakka/torchnca/README.md

  <img src="./assets/res.png" width="80%">
 </p>

 Notice how PCA has failed to project out the noise, a result of a high noise variance in the third dimension.

-## Notes

-* The learning rate, batch size and initialization strategy are critical for convergence.
-You need to tune them to obtain a sensible solution.
-* Lowering the noise variance of the third dimension (e.g. `0.1`) makes it easier for PCA to tease out the projection.
+You can try lowering it (e.g. `0.1`) using the `--sigma` command line argument to see its effect on PCA.